Cloud service FAQ

 Will I be charged when my trial is over?

-Yes, the Wazuh Cloud platform is validated as PCI DSS Level 1 Service Provider compliant.
+Yes.
+Wazuh Cloud is validated as a PCI DSS Level 1 Service Provider.

-Yes, the Wazuh Cloud platform is compliant with SOC 2 standards.
+Yes, Wazuh Cloud complies with SOC 2 standards.

 How can I get support?

-Every environment includes support after the first payment.
-You can contact the Wazuh team anytime through the Help section on your Wazuh Cloud Console.
+Support is included after your first payment.
+Contact us from the Help section in the Wazuh Cloud Console.
 You can also fill out this form to get help from the Wazuh team.

 Where is Wazuh Cloud hosted?